-North Dakota Legislature moves to require masks at Capitol
+North Dakota Legislature votes to require masks at Capitol

 BISMARCK, N.D.
-(AP) — North Dakota lawmakers decided Tuesday to require masks at least temporarily at the state Capitol, a move that is supported by legislative leaders but opposed by far-right members of the Republican-controlled Legislature.
+(AP) — North Dakota lawmakers decided Thursday to require masks at the state Capitol, despite opposition by ultraconservative members of the Republican-controlled Legislature.

-House Majority Leader Chet Pollert and Senate Majority Leader Rich Wardner told reporters they support a mask mandate at Capitol legislative spaces to help protect lawmakers and the public.
+House Majority Leader Chet Pollert and Senate Majority Leader Rich Wardner said they support a mask mandate at Capitol legislative spaces to help protect lawmakers and the public.

-A memo written by the Legislature’s lawyers to lawmakers said the lawmakers have the authority to impose restrictions on areas of the Capitol controlled by the legislative branch.
-If a mask mandate is adopted, lawmakers who ignore the mandate may be removed by law enforcement and charged with a misdemeanor crime or expelled from the Legislature.
+A memo written by the Legislature’s lawyers to the Legislature said the lawmakers have the authority to impose restrictions on areas of the Capitol controlled by the legislative branch.
+Lawmakers who ignore the mandate may be removed by law enforcement and charged with a misdemeanor crime or expelled from the Legislature.

 Gov. Doug Burgum imposed a mandate in November after months of refraining from such an order, hoping to stem a coronavirus surge that is among the worst in the U.S. and that threatens to overwhelm the state’s hospitals.